Grass hopper exercise is a little known movement that strengthens the entire body.

 Use this exercise in your routine when you need to spice it up!

 How to do a Grass Hopper

 Get in a standard push-up position swing your right leg up in underneath you kicking your foot out.
 Then swing it back and bring it to the starting position.
 Then repeat on the opposite side.

 Grass hoppers works the entire body.
 It strengthens the upper chest and shoulders as well as works the legs.

-Grasshoppers work so well because when your leg goes underneath you it shifts your body just slightly.
+Grass hoppers work so well because when your leg goes underneath you it shifts your body just slightly.
 When your body shifts the angle at which your muscles work shifts.
-This means that different muscle fibers are recruited.
+This means that different muscle fibres are recruited.

 - Begin in plank position, with your shoulders over your wrists, your body in one straight line, and your feet together.